Learn about the difference between CSAT (Customer Satisfaction) vs NPS (Net Promoter Score) and the best practice of using each to collect feedback.

 Customer Satisfaction is a parameter that has been used for a long time to measure customer satisfaction.
 It is mostly conducted on a scale of 1 to 5.
 It was not until 2003 that the Net Promoter Score (NPS) came into the picture to measure customer loyalty.

 The main difference between CSAT and NPS is that CSAT is applied on a short-term loyalty measure, while NPS is used for a long-term review of loyalty and happiness.
 Many experts suggest that NPS is a more reliable and accurate approach than CSAT.
-NPS can be associated directly with the progress and profit of your organization.
+NPS can be associated directly with the overall success, progress and growth of your organization.

 Question 1 – How likely is it that you would recommend us (company, product or service) to a friend or colleague?